Error bounds for Physics Informed Neural Networks in Nonlinear Schr\"odinger equations placed on unbounded domains: Introduction

-The previous result states that PINNs satisfying bounds (H2) and (H3) will stay close in global norms to the solution of NLS.
-In particular, the $L^p_t W^{1,q}_x(I\times [-R,R])$ norm stays small.
-The size of $I$ is finite but arbitrary.
-Notice that smallness in the $L^\infty_t H^1_x(I\times [-R,R])$ cannot be obtained unless $\widetilde A$ is chosen small.
-Additionally, since $u_{\text{DNN},\#}$ may not converge to zero as $|x|\to\infty$, conclusions stated within the interval $[-R,R]$, with $R$ arbitrary but finite, are in some sense optimal.
+The previous result indicates that PINNs satisfying the bounds (H2) and (H3) will remain close to the solution of the nonlinear Schr\"odinger equation (NLS) in global norms.
+In particular, the $L^p_t W^{1,q}_x(I\times [-R,R])$ norm remains small.
+It is important to note that smallness in the $L^\infty_t H^1_x(I\times [-R,R])$ norm cannot be achieved unless the parameter $\widetilde A$ is chosen to be small.
+Additionally, since $u_{\text{DNN},\#}$ may not converge to zero as $|x|\to\infty$, the conclusions drawn within the interval $[-R,R]$, with $R$ arbitrary but finite, are optimal in a certain sense.